 Benefits in international situations

-- start working in Finland or abroad.
-Filing a notification of move is important, even if your country of residence will not change.
+- you start employment abroad.
+Filing a notification is important, even if your country of residence will not change.

 Payment of benefits abroad

-If your stay abroad is temporary – less than one year – you are generally covered by the Finnish social security system.
-You are usually entitled to Kela benefits as if you were still living in Finland.
+If you live abroad temporarily (that is, less than 6 months) you are usually entitled to Kela benefits in the same way as if you were still living in Finland.
 This means that benefits already in payment can be paid to you while you are abroad.
 You can also apply for new benefits.
+However, basic social assistance is not paid abroad.

-However, if you live abroad on a permanent basis (for more than 1 year), you are normally not eligible for benefits from Kela.
+If you live abroad on a permanent basis (for more than 6 months), you are normally not eligible for benefits from Kela.
 Payment of benefits ends on the day you move.

 Eligibility for benefits when moving to Finland